Additional Installation Information

 Step 1

-Right-click the Cisco ISE VM template that you have created and choose Deploy Virtual Machine from this template.
+Right-click the ISE VM template that you have created and choose Deploy Virtual Machine from this template.

 Step 2

-Enter a name for the new Cisco ISE node, choose a location for the node in the Name and Location dialog box, and click Next.
+Enter a name for the new Cisco ISE node.
+Choose a location for the node in the Name and Location dialog box, and click Next.

 Step 3

-Choose the ESXi host where you want to store the new Cisco ISE node and click Next.
+Choose either theESXi host where you want to store the new Cisco ISE node and click Next.

 Step 4